 The aim of the work in Ayurveda is to bring balance to all the factors in the body (Dhatu Samya).
 Restoring this balance is the purpose of Ayurveda.

 The cause for the diseases related to both (mind and body) are

-Atiyoga – excessive utilization or indulgence
+Atiyoga – excessive utilisation or indulgence

-Heena Yoga – less utilization or indulgence
+Heena Yoga – less utilisation or indulgence

-Mithya Yoga – wrong utilization of
+Mithya Yoga – wrong utilisation of

 Kala – time (like prolonged summer, short summer or heat of sun in other seasons),